 A

-A primary goal of the IRA is to accelerate the transition of the United States to greener, renewable energy sources.
-Prior to the IRA, the financing of clean energy projects was heavily dependent on tax equity structuring, which is a complex and expensive process that was dominated by a few very large participants.
+A primary goal of the IRA was to accelerate the transition of the United States to greener, renewable energy sources.
+Prior to the IRA, the financing of clean energy projects was heavily dependent on tax equity structuring, a complex and expensive process dominated by a few very large participants.

 Credit transferability democratizes the financing of clean energy projects, opening a way for far more participants to join in.
-Now project developers have even more options available as they plan their investments, eliminating potential bottlenecks in the system and speeding the deployment of clean energy projects.
+Project developers now have more options as they plan their investments, eliminating potential bottlenecks in the system and speeding the deployment of clean energy projects.
+The OBBB’s preservation of transferability reinforced that this is a durable, well-established part of the tax code.

 Q